Chart Color Schemes

 Household Composition

-Revesby Heights features high concentrations of family households, with a fairly typical median household size
+Revesby Heights features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 86.2% of all households, including 49.2% couples with children, 23.2% couples without children, and 12.6% single parent families.
-Non-family households account for the remaining 13.8%, with lone person households at 12.6% and group households comprising 2.0%.
-The median household size is 3.1 people, which aligns with the Greater Sydney average.
+Family households account for 86.2% of all households, including 49.2% couples with children, 23.2% couples without children, and 12.6% single parent families.
+Non-family households constitute the remaining 13.8%, with lone person households at 12.6% and group households comprising 2.0%.
+The median household size is 3.1 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households